-As of December 31, 2021, the Company's consolidated balance sheet includes assets classified as held for sale of \$1.9.
-The assets held for sale are reported within other current assets on the consolidated balance sheet and represent the value of two facilities.
-In light of the current market environment and as part of the ongoing integration of the QES business, the Company has consolidated operations within certain geographies rendering these locations unnecessary to support the efficient operations of the Company.
-These assets are being actively marketed for sale as of December 31, 2021 and are recorded at the lower of their carrying value or fair value less costs to sell.
+As of December 31, 2022 and December 31, 2021, the Company's consolidated balance sheet includes assets classified as held for sale of \$4.9 and \$1.9, respectively.
+As of December 31, 2022, the assets held for sale are reported within prepaid expenses and other current assets on the consolidated balance sheet and represent the value of two facilities, land and select equipment.
+These assets are being actively marketed for sale as of December 31, 2022 and are recorded at the lower of their carrying value or fair value less costs to sell.